DanteAlighierin/foot/README.md

 ## Shortcuts

-At the moment, all shortcuts are hard coded and cannot be changed.
+At the moment, all shortcuts are hard coded and cannot be changed (this is planned for a later release)..
 It is **not** possible to define new key bindings.

 ### Keyboard